INSIGHT-Sri Lanka's "people's dynasty" - help or harm for growth?

 Take the Hyatt Regency, a 43-floor tower being built by developer Sinolanka Hotels and Spa (Pvt) Ltd. Sinolanka is partly owned by the state insurance company, which is the main funder of the project.
 The insurer and Sinolanka are both headed by senior presidential aide Gamini Senerath.

 The land was expropriated last year by Basil Rajapaksa's ministry from a developer that ran out of cash.
-The land belongs to the Urban Development Authority which comes under the Defense Ministry, where the top civil servant is another brother, Gotabaya Rajapaksa, who runs the military.
+The land belongs to the Urban Development Authority which comes under the Defence Ministry, where the top civil servant is another brother, Gotabaya Rajapaksa, who runs the military.

 Or the airlines.
 The government runs two more commercial carriers along with the air force's Helitours.
 One is loss-maker Mihin Lanka, named after the president.
-Defense Secretary Gotabaya Rajapaksa and the head of the air force helped set up Mihin five years ago as a budget airline.
+Defence Secretary Gotabaya Rajapaksa and the head of the air force helped set up Mihin five years ago as a budget airline.

 National carrier Sri Lankan Airlines is also fully state owned, since partner Emirates was bought out following an argument over seats for the president.